Wiped Film Evaporator and Thin Film Evaporators

 We are dedicated to providing you with the best advice, quality and service in the industry.

-Meet Our CEO and Founder Dr. Jon Thompson, Ph.D
+Meet Our CEO and Founder in Service Dr. Jon Thompson, Ph.D

 Dr. Thompson is a separations scientist, entrepreneur, and inventor.
 As a scientist, he has a strong technical background and industry experience in analytical instrumentation, in-vitro diagnostics, biotech, mining, and homeland security markets.
 During his cannabis industry career, Dr. Thompson has earned a strong track record of winning and implementing medical cannabis licenses in well-regulated, medically-modeled states.
 Dr. Thompson has assisted numerous companies to attain their goals in cannabis and hemp manufacturing, as well as market development, strategic marketing, and worldwide business-to-business alliance formation (including international markets).